Wyoming Cowboys land USC transfers Ethan Anderson, Max Agbonkpolo

 People are also reading…

-The former four-star recruit chose USC over Arizona, Arizona State and Gonzaga coming out of high school in San Margarita, Calif.
+The former four-star recruit chose USC over Arizona, Arizona State and Gonzaga coming out of high school in San Margarita, California.

 Agbonkpolo, the No. 59 overall prospect in the 2019 class, is the highest ranked recruit UW has ever landed after announcing his commitment Saturday.